TheBlad768/Sonic-3-Knuckles-Epilogue-Public-Source/README.md

 !
 Known bugs

-• Not all graphics have been adapted for new levels.
+â€¢ Not all graphics have been adapted for new levels.

-• Used music from Sonic Virtual Adventure.(We weren't able to update everything in time)
+â€¢ Used music from Sonic Virtual Adventure.(We weren't able to update everything in time)

-• Other small mistakes
+â€¢ Other small mistakes

 Thanks for checking this out! :)

 ## Credits